Terradue/doc-tep-geohazards/source/tutorials/setap.rst

     The service is global.
 The area of interest for data selection can be specified by the user by means of the Web UI (see :doc:`Discover data<../community-guide/data>`).
-    If the user already have a KML file for its Area Of Interest (AOI), it can be uploaded in the Web UI to select the AOI (see the "Spatial Filters" section in :doc:`../community-guide/platform/geobrowser`).
+    If the user already has a KML file for its Area Of Interest (AOI), it can be uploaded in the Web UI to select the AOI (see the "Spatial Filters" section in :doc:`../community-guide/platform/geobrowser`).
 :Q3: